dcapcha1/FinalProject17/README.md

 Sources:
-Google- used to find out certain lines of code that I needed to use, such as \n to better format text
+Google- used to find out certain lines of code that I needed to use, such as \n to better format text Gerstein- told me how to incorporate while loops to better run my code